-The National Center for Fatality Review and Prevention began a Data Quality Initiative under the leadership of Patricia Schnitzer, Ph.D.
-Its goal is to improve the quality and consistency of the data entered into the Case Reporting System in an effort to improve usefulness of the data at the state and national level for identifying prevention strategies and monitoring the effectiveness of prevention measures that have been implemented.
+The National Center began a Data Quality Initiative (DQI) to improve the quality and consistency of the data entered into National Fatality Review-Case Reporting System (NFR-CRS) in an effort to improve usefulness of the data at the state and national level for identifying prevention strategies and monitoring the effectiveness of prevention measures that have been implemented.
 The CDR DQI began in 2015 and expanded to FIMR in 2020.
 For more information, view our frequently asked questions (Frequently Asked Questions).

 Technical Assistance related to improving data quality, developing a data quality monitoring program, or refining existing data quality efforts is available to any state, upon request.
 Assistance may be provided by telephone or in person.
 Please contact Center staff to request assistance.